yenrenART/fxhash-canvas-template/README.md

 # fxhash Canvas Template
 Simple https://fxhash.xyz/ template to start with.
 Uses **JavaScript** and **HTML Canvas**.
 Adapted from https://github.com/fxhash/fxhash-simple-boilerplate.

 This template demonstrates an example use of rarities, features and the deterministic nature of fxrand() function, which is generated based on the TX hash during the minting process.
-Our feature here is **Number of Points**, which can have the following values with % weights:
+Our feature here is **Number of Points**, which can have the following **v**alues with % **w**eights:

 1 : 15%
 2 : 25%